sophgo/tpu-mlir/docs/developer_manual/source_en/17_custom.rst

           outputs = tpul.custom(
               tensors_in=inputs,
               shape_func=shape_func,
-              op_name="cpu.topk",
+              op_name="ap.topk",
               params=params,
               out_dtypes=...)
           return outputs

 7. On-Processor Testing

-  When the network contains custom CPU operators, the bmodel needs to include operator information.
+  When the network contains custom processor operators, the bmodel needs to include operator information.
-  Use the command to write libcustomcpuop.so into the bmodel file, which is used for all host CPU architectures:
+  Use the command to write libcustomapop.so into the bmodel file, which is used for all host processor architectures:

   .. code-block:: shell

-    tpu_model --custom_cpu_update xxx.bmodel libcustomcpuop.so
+    tpu_model --custom_ap_update xxx.bmodel libcustomapop.so

-  Note: It is especially important that the environment for compiling the custom CPU operator is compatible with the glibc version in the bmodel runtime environment.
+  Note: It is especially important that the environment for compiling the custom processor operator is compatible with the glibc version in the bmodel runtime environment.

-Custom CPU Operator Example
+Custom AP(Application Processor) Operator Example
 ----------------------------

 This section assumes that the tpu-mlir release package has been loaded.